 2 hours IN LIBRARY

-Circulating books (Stacks, Leisure Reading, and New Books) can be renewed for 28-day periods.
+Circulating books, Leisure Reading, and New Books can be renewed for 28-day periods, up to ten times.
 Faculty may renew all books for 120-day periods.

 To renew your books online, follow this